HomeGardening GuideSlug Prevention | How to Prevent Slugs and Snails in the Garden

 5. Overgrown Grass

-Slugs prefer long, overgrown grasses so that they can cling to the lower surfaces and get some relief from the hot dry grounds.
-Also, dense grassy regions have more moisture content as compared to the barren lands during the dry seasons.
+Slugs prefer long, overgrown grasses so that they can cling to the lower surfaces and get some relief from the hot, dry grounds.
+Also, dense grassy, weedy spots have more moisture content than barren lands during the dry seasons.

 1. Keep Your Garden Clean